OrangoMango/LogicSimulator/README.md

 	* to move selected gates or selected wire points
 	* to open the gate properties menu where you can change the label, remove a pin (if you clicked on a bus pin), and so on
 	* to look inside a chip

+# Web version changes
+* To load a file, upload it and then click the `Load` button
+* To load chips into your project (**dependencies**), upload them by using the second upload button.
+Once uploaded, you find them in the sidebar on the right.
+* Use the slider to scale the UI
+* Toggle the `Move` button to move around the scene or to move the gates in your project (instead of the right-click)
+* Some buttons in the toolbar are replacements for the keys `DELETE`, `R`, `SHIFT`, `CONTROL` and `ALT`

 # Examples
 Individual project files are available in the `examples` directory.